Bringing INNOVATION

 EDUCATION

-The Roux Institute at Northeastern University in Portland, Maine offers graduate students and industry partner employees the education, experience, and training needed for high-tech, high-growth fields.
+The Roux Institute at Northeastern University offers graduate students and mid-career professionals the education, work experience, and training needed for the high-tech, high-growth fields that provide the path to economic prosperity and quality of life.

 See what's